squid-cache/squid-cache.github.io/SquidFaq/ConfiguringBrowsers.rst

 '''Options''' from the '''View''' menu.
 Click on the '''Advanced''' tab.
 In the lower left-hand corner, click on the '''Automatic Configuration''' button.
-Fill in the URL for your JavaScript file in the dialog box it presents you.
+Fill in the URL for your Java''''''Script file in the dialog box it presents you.
 Then exit MSIE and restart it for the changes to take effect.
 MSIE will reload the Java''''''Script file every time it starts.